isuruweerarathne/ShortenUrlNetCore/README.md

 # Algorithm

-So, how works an URL shortener?

-Basicaly, we store the URL in database, so it has a numeric ID, an we convert it to a another base in order to have a "stringified" version of the ID.
+We store the URL in database, so it has a numeric ID, an we convert it to a another base in order to have a "stringified" version of the ID.

 When we have the short URL the process is:
 - convert the "stringified" ID to the numeric ID.